LaoArchAngel/fsw-wiki/Messaging/events.markdown

 All events should be saved in database storage prior to being published.
 This will ensure that any events can be replayed in the future in case of catastrophic failure.

+Each event available by a team should be documented in at least two separate
+locations: the documentation of the software that is generating the event, and a document listing all events that the team is publishing.